moelhaj996/Space-Taxi-Game/README.md

 All sound effects used in this game were sourced from Freesound.org.

 ## Image Credits
-Stars Background: The background image is sourced from OpenGameArt. taxi : taxi Icon
+All images are sourced from OpenGameArt.
-Platform : Platform Icon
 ## Acknowledgements
 This project was assisted by using ChatGPT, a language model developed by OpenAI.
 ChatGPT was used to check and improve the code quality.